tjferry14/Pythonista-UI-Games/README.md

 Pythonista UI Games
 ===================

 Some beginner games I made with the UI module in Pythonista.
+Most are WIP.

 ### rps.py

-A rock, paper, scissors game. _WIP_
+A rock, paper, scissors game.

 ### guessing.py